blender/cycles/BUILDING.md

     PXR_PLUGINPATH_NAME=<path to cycles>/install/houdini/dso/usd_plugins houdini

 Or copy `install/houdini/packages/cycles.json` to the Houdini packages directory to make it always available.
+The packages directory can be found (or needs to be created) under:
+- Linux: `/home/[username]/houdiniX.Y`
+- macOS: `/Users/[username]/Library/Preferences/houdini/X.Y`
+- Windows: `C:/Users/[username]/Documents/houdiniX.Y`
+**Note:** If you move the Cycles installation folder to another place you need to adjust the path in `cycles.json`.

 ## Build System